aabbtree77/adast/README.md

 </tr>
 </table>

-The board microcontroller did not survive, so essentially the process became that of making a new circuit board from the bits and pieces of knowledge that were salvaged.
+The microcontroller did not survive, so we had to make a new circuit board from what was salvaged.
 The exact operating regimes and work flows became lost, but the main functionality, cutting the paper, was retained.

-Remarkably, there exists third party solutions designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a microcontroller based circuit board with the program designed for the paper cutting machines.
-We decided that the PD-04 encoder is not a good match for this specific guillotine.
+Remarkably, there exists third party solutions designed to tackle this very specific problem, see i.e. [PD-04][1] which provides a microcontroller based circuit board with the program designed for paper cutting machines.
+The PD-04 system is expensive and thus can be a risky investment for such very old machines.

 ## Results

-It is not possible to describe everything precisely here, all the differences between the original design and what we have implemented.
-I will only sketch up the project, vaguely.

-In essence, the machine operation breaks into the three stages:
+The machine operation breaks into the three stages:

 1. The operator enters the distance value.
 2. The machine repositions its guillotine.
 3. The operator triggers the cutting.